-(7) students with a grade point average of 2.4 or lower at the end of the third quarter of Law School are required to take five (5) of the following seven (7) courses prior to graduation.
+Students with a cumulative grade point average of 2.4 or lower at the end of the third quarter of law school (when all grades are completed) are required to take five of the following seven courses prior to graduation.
+These courses are not included when calculating the cumulative grade point average in the core required courses for purposes of determining eligibility for graduation.

-Course Number Course Name Credit Hours
+Course Name Credit Hours

-9235 Administration of Estates 2
+9235, Administration of Estates 2

-9350 Advanced Criminal Procedure 3
+9350, Advanced Criminal Procedure 3

-9360 Civil Liberties 3
+9360, Civil Liberties 3

-9370 Family Law 3
+9370, Family Law 3

-9340 Commercial Law: Negotiable Instruments 3
+9340, Commercial Law: Negotiable Instruments 3

-9342 Commercial Law: Secured Transactions 3
+9342, Commercial Law: Secured Transactions 3

-9332 Wealth Transfers 3
+9332.
+Wealth Transfers 3